codetricity/theta-linux/docs/camera.md

 with UVC 1.5 in equirectangular.
 You can also use a THETA S to stream motionJPEG in dual-fisheye.
 The SC2 cannot stream over a USB cable.
-However, all models, including the SC2, can show a live preview in motionJPEG over WiFi or Ethernet.
+However, all models, including the SC2, can show a live preview in motionJPEG over WiFi.
 Refer to [ricoh_theta_mjpeg_opencv](https://github.com/codetricity/ricoh_theta_mjpeg_opencv) for a mjpeg example with OpenCV.
+The THETA X can also display live preview motionJPEG over Ethernet.
+I recommend you use the USB cable with the X. The live preview is of lower resolution and framerate.

 As of January 2024, most people are using the Z1 or the X for streaming over a USB cable